story by Jordan Green and Brian Clarey

 It was unclear why Murawski and another man who was arrested were taken into custody.
 Murawski had been reporting on the protest when he was handcuffed.
 Another protester was arrested when police found a Bowie knife strapped to her leg, said Jamie Paulen, a lawyer who attended the march.

-A fourth protester, Avery Harvey, was arrested after telling a Black police officer that policing as an institution is racist.
-As Harvey was walking off, the officer told him he was under arrest Harvey’s arrest angered protesters, who shouted from the courthouse across the street: “Let him go!”
+A fourth protester, Avery Harvey, was arrested after officers told him to move to a “designated area.”
+As Harvey was walking off, one officer told him he was under arrest.
+Harvey’s arrest angered protesters, who shouted from the courthouse across the street: “Let him go!”

 Going into the rally, Drumwright expressed frustration with the Graham police, saying they refused his request to set up a stage at the Confederate monument and insisted on maintaining vehicular traffic around the traffic circle.
 Prior to the march, the police set up tape around the sidewalks in an attempt to corral the protesters past the monument and courthouse.